-Dividend Policy | Financial Management
+Dividend Policy | Factors Affecting Dividend Policy | Financial Management

-Factors Affecting Dividend Policy : Dividend is the distribution of profit or the portion of net income paid out to shareholders.
+A dividend is the distribution of profit or the portion of net income paid out to shareholders.
 It is paid to shareholders in cash or stock for making investment and bearing risk.
-Dividend policy is simply concerned with determining the portion of firm’s earning into dividend and retained earnings in the firm.
+Dividend policy is simply concerned with determining the portion of a firm’s earning into dividends and retained earnings in the firm.

-A firm’s dividend policy is influenced by the large numbers of factors.
+A firm’s dividend policy is influenced by large numbers of factors.
 Some factors affect the amount of dividend and some factors affect types of dividend.
 The following are some of the major factors which influence the dividend policy of the firm.

 Factors Affecting Dividend Policy

-1. Legal requirements:
+1. Legal requirements

 Basically there are three rules relating to dividend payments.

-2. Firm’s liquidity position:
+2. Firm’s liquidity position

-3. Repayment need:
+3. Repayment need

-4. Expected rate of return:
+4. Expected rate of return

-If a firm has relatively higher expected rate of return on the new investment, the firm prefers to retain the earnings for reinvestment rather than distributing cash dividend.
+If a firm has a relatively higher expected rate of return on the new investment, the firm prefers to retain the earnings for reinvestment rather than distributing cash dividend.

-5. Stability of earning:
+5. Stability of earning

-If a firm has relatively stable earnings, it is more likely to pay relatively larger dividend than a firm with relatively fluctuating earnings.
+If a firm has relatively stable earnings, it is more likely to pay a relatively larger dividend than a firm with relatively fluctuating earnings.

-6. Desire of control:
+6. Desire of control

-7. Access to the capital market:
+7. Access to the capital market

 If a firm has easy access to capital markets in raising additional financing, it does not require more retained earnings.
 So a firm’s dividend payment capacity becomes high.

-8. Shareholder‘s individual tax situation:
+8. Shareholder‘s individual tax situation

 For a closely held company, stockholders prefer relatively lower cash dividend because of higher tax to be paid on dividend income.
 The stockholders in higher personal tax bracket prefer capital gain rather than dividend gains.
-It is because the tax rate on cash dividend is higher than on capital gain.
+It is because the tax rate on the cash dividend is higher than on capital gain.